salman-abedin/puri/README.md

 puri is a minimal TUI for searching and launching URLs from a given file.

-puri is a ~100 lines of POSIX shellscript.
+puri is a ~100 line POSIX shellscript.

 ## Features